 - Note 20: 6.7in, 2400 x 1080 pixels (393ppi), 60Hz

 While the displays are a different size, there's a big difference in technology too.
-The Ultra gets a 6.9-inch AMOLED display with a 120Hz refresh rate and Quad HD+ resolution.
+The Ultra gets a 6.9-inch AMOLED display with an adaptive 120Hz refresh rate and Quad HD+ resolution.
 It's pretty much as flagship as you can get.

 The Note 20 display has the same display as the Note 10 Lite.
 That's a 6.7-inch AMOLED Full HD+ at 60Hz and flat - so missing Samsung's signature flagship curved edges.

 It's a pretty big difference, although there will be many who don't mind the lower resolution or refresh rate.
 What's important is that it still offers the S Pen features on a display that's big and that's a hallmark of the Galaxy Note family.

 What is different to previous years is that the Note 20 isn't getting that smaller display like the Note 10 offered, which was 6.3 inches.